 If you usually give it twice a day: If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7am, you can give the missed dose at any time up to 11am.
 If you remember after that time, do not give the missed dose.
 Give the next dose as usual.

 What if I give too much?

-You are unlikely to do harm if you give an extra dose of oxcarbazepine by mistake, but side-effects may increase.
-If you concerned that you may have given too much, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland).
+You are unlikely to cause harm if you give an extra dose of Oxcarbazepine by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to oxcarbazepine.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Oxcarbazepine.
+Take your child to hospital or phone for an ambulance straight away.

 If your child has a rash with a sore throat and is also generally unwell, and has a fever (temperature above 38°C) or unusual bruises or bleeding, or if they seem very confused and their muscles start to twitch, contact your doctor or take them to hospital straight away, as this may indicate a more serious reaction.

 Other side-effects you need to know about

 Your child may get some of the following side-effects when they first start taking Oxcarbazepine.
 They are usually mild and should wear off after a few days as your child’s body gets used to the medicine.
 If the side effects are still a problem after 2 weeks or you are worried, contact your doctor but continue to give Oxcarbazepine.